-So if you are someone that has suddenly began sleeping much more than usually and looking for tips to improve sleep, the first step is to contact your doctor.
+So if you are someone that has suddenly begun sleeping much more than usual and looking for tips to improve sleep, the first step is to contact your doctor.

-If you just feel like you are not getting enough sleep during the night, or the sleep you are having is not refreshing, but not excessive, the tips we are about to show you can help you improve your sleep.
+If you just feel like you are not getting enough sleep during the night, or the sleep you are having is not refreshing, but not excessive, the tips I’m about to show you can help you improve your sleep.

 Exercise can help with weight loss which can directly affect sleep apnea by reducing pauses in breathing and thus reducing the negative effects of sleep apnea.

-This is why you should include exercise in your every day routine.
-The best combination for seniors is to do low intensity cardio like walking daily and combine it with strength training a few times per week.
+This is why you should include exercise in your everyday routine.
+The best combination for most seniors is to do low-intensity cardio like walking daily and combine it with strength training a few times per week.

 2. Eat before bed